caneara/varnish/docs/pages/metric.md

 ## Demo

 You can use the toggle at the top right of the page to switch between light and dark-modes.
-For a more extensive demo, [check out the playground](/playgrounds/metric/index).
+Owing to its simplicity, no component playground is provided.

 <!-- Setup -->
 <script setup>